 This is an Undead Horse Trope

 .
-In serious examples, the person being intervened on has a serious problem, and the people doing the intervention have good intentions.
-However, this often parodied.
+In serious examples, the person being intervened on has a real problem, and the people doing the intervention have good intentions.
+However, this is often subjected to parody.
 The person being intervened on may have no so serious addiction, the intervention may be staged as a form of revenge against the person, or may be Played for Laughs

 in other ways.